DC Universe (franchise): Paradise Lost series

+Paradise Lost was planned to be a political drama about the scheming and power struggles on the all-female island of Themyscira before the birth of Wonder Woman.

+In December 2022, Patty Jenkins was revealed to no longer be developing a sequel to Wonder Woman and Wonder Woman 1984 after Gunn and Safran informed her that such a film did not align with their new plans.
+When Gunn and Safran unveiled their initial DCU slate a month later, they included Paradise Lost, which they compared to Game of Thrones.
+The title is similar to "Paradise Island Lost", a 2001 comic book story arc by Phil Jimenez and George Pérez about a civil war on Themyscira.
+Gunn said in April 2026 that development was still progressing on the series at that time.
+Kira Snyder and Janet Lin were revealed to be writing for the series by that June, after their involvement was first reported in 2024.
+In August 2026, The Ankler reported that the series was no longer moving forward, but it was subsequently reported to still have the potential to eventuate and was no longer in active development because other DCU series had taken priority over it.

 DC Elseworlds

 When announcing the first projects for the DCU in January 2023, Gunn said any project that did not fit into the DCU's shared universe would be labeled as "DC Elseworlds" moving forward.
 This is the same as how DC Comics uses the Elseworlds imprint to mark comic books that are separate from its main continuity.
 Safran said there was a high bar that non-DCU projects would have to meet to be greenlit.

 The following projects have been confirmed as part of the "DC Elseworlds" label: